TiagoLima411/digital_cash/README.md

 ## More information

-This application is not yet in a production environment, any contribution to the project is welcome.
+This project is not yet in the production environment, any contribution or constructive criticism is welcome.
-Any questions send email to `tiagolima.0411@gmail.com`
+Any questions send email to `tiagolima.0411@gmail.com` or create issue.
+Success to all.